eldoy/conficurse/README.md

 - Env support, merges files automatically based on your current environment
 - Supports callback function for changing file content before require
 - Can lazy load modules using Javascript Proxies
+- You can load your files async using promises

 ### Install
 ```npm i conficurse```